medic/cht-core/.github/ISSUE_TEMPLATE/z_release_patch.md

   - [ ] Refresh the "App Management" page and verify the instance upgraded.
 You may need to wait 5+ minutes until the upgrade succeeds.
 Until then, you may see `50x` errors in the browser - be patient!
 - [ ] Announce the release on the Forum under the "Announcements - Releases" category by using this [template](https://forum.communityhealthtoolkit.org/new-topic?title=Announcing%20the%20release%20of%20%3Cmajor%3E.%3Cminor%3E.%3Cpatch%3E%20of%20the%20CHT%20Core%20Framework&body=%2AAnnouncing%20the%20release%20of%20%7B%7Bversion%7D%7D%20of%20%7B%7Bproduct%7D%7D%2A%0AThis%20release%20fixes%20%7B%7Bnumber%20of%20bugs%7D%7D.%20Read%20the%20%5Brelease%20notes%5D%28%7B%7Burl%7D%7D%29%20for%20full%20details.&category=releases).
 - [ ] Go over the list of commits and individually notify contributing / interested community members about the release.
-- [ ] Go to the [Issues tab](https://github.com/medic/cht-core/issues) and filter the issues with `is:issue label:"Affects: 4.x.x" ` , replace `4.x.x` with the previous version number.
-Add any open "known issues" from the prior release that were not fixed in this release.
-Done by adding the correct `Affects: 4.x.x` label.
 - [ ] Mark this issue "done" and close the Milestone.